ergoplatform/ergodocs/docs/dev/protocol/eutxo.md

 - **Interoperability**, as off-chain and sidechain protocols.
 One-time objects are more straightforward to work with from an off-chain point of view.
 - **Transaction Cost Predictability**, where the only on-chain action is validating the smart contracts.
 As a result, the transaction cost is significantly lower, and most importantly, the transaction cost is predictable, eliminating the need for ‘gas.’

-Extended UTXO systems enable **Turing complete** smart contracts.
-This is a novel innovation that allows the latest generation of blockchains to reclaim the original model that Bitcoin used, but with a lot more power, while adding support for more expressive smart contracts.
+Ergo uses the so-called 'extended-UTXO' model (eUTXO), based on the original model that Bitcoin used, with a lot more power, while adding support for more expressive smart contracts.

+Ergo's Multi-Stage UTXO model enables Turing-complete smart-contracts as demonstrated in [this peer-reviewed paper](https://fc18.ifca.ai/bitcoin/papers/bitcoin18-final18.pdf).

 ## Overviews